bvanderdrift/matic-docs/docs/develop/network-details/full-node-binaries.md

 Steps in this guide involve waiting for the Heimdall and Bor services to fully sync.
 This process takes several days to complete.

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
-For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](https://forum.polygon.technology/t/snapshot-instructions-for-heimdall-and-bor/9233).
+For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](https://forum.polygon.technology/t/snapshot-instructions-for-heimdall-and-bor/9233).

 For snapshot download links, see [Polygon Chains Snapshots](https://snapshots.matic.today/).